toneloc/tweet-wallet/README.md

-# TweetWallet
+# TweetWallet Overview and Motivation

-*IN DEVELOPMENT, ROPSTEN TESTNET ONLY*
+*IN DEVELOPMENT, TESTNET ONLY*

 TweetWallet gives ownership of contracted-controlled ether to the proven owners of Twitter accounts.

-## Overview
+Private key management is very painfu, but key management by individuals is essential for decentralized P2P money.
+It will likely be difficulty to improve upon security and convenience of identity-management already offered by tech giants, with conveniences such as 2-factor auth, huge databases for centralized fraud detection, etc. Therefore: a middle ground between personal ownership of keys and leveraging tech giant’s security will be useful.

+A potential solution is to offload key management to (1) smart contracts and (2) security experts at the tech giants.
+The proposed solution in this repo uses Ethereum smart contracts relying on oraclize.it to do HTTP requests to prove ownership of online accounts.
+User-defined rules can authorize transactions.

+Previous implementation, such as at ChangeTip (aqui-hired by AirBnB in 2016) were good ideas, but centralized.
+Transactions and verification was not on-chain, but in ChangeTip's databases.

+Numerous technical challenges remain.
+First, online (social media) accounts are often trusted third parties.
+This can be partially solved by using several accounts for verification and requiring a threshold of approvals.
+Or any URL may be used to signal acceptance of a bounty, not just third parties.
+A second concernt is that Oraclize.it is also, to a large extent, a trusted third party.
+Perhaps new technologies will come along which can serve as a sort of lottery-based oracle service, diminishing the canonical role of any one oracle.
+The problem of oracles, however, is very difficult to solve and won't go away soon.
+Thirdly, SSL / TLS is very difficult to understand, and the concept of TLS Notary is still young.
+Finally, technical implementation challenges remain significant and Ethereum smart contract tools remain elementary.

-Basic steps:
+## Basic Steps

 1. Create a TweetWallet by submitting a username to Etherem blockchain.
-New TweetWallets are instances of the "TweetWallet" contract (see .sol file) and are generated using the factory pattern.
+New TweetWallets are instances of the "TweetWallet" contract (see "contracts" folder) and are generated using the factory pattern.
 2. Endow TweetWallet, essentially a bounty on proven ownership of a Twitter account, by sending ether to the contract address
 3. To claim, follow these steps:
    1. Publish a public tweet following this precise pattern "$addressOfContractToClaim,$addressToSendFundsTo"
       - e.g. "0xFdA6118f7496eC899C31839dB12C66aA5e556003,0x627306090abab3a6e1400e9345bc60c78a8bef57"
    2. Trigger claim() method on TweetWallet instance you are claiming, submmitting the status of the tweet above.
       - e.g. Status will look something like "948272796251914720"
+      - Contract will concatenate URL, Oraclize will query URL and return, contract will parse Tweet and pay out

-See UI/UX screenshots below:
+## UI/UX screenshots

 ![Create a new TweetWallet](https://github.com/toneloc/tweet-wallet/blob/master/createImage.png))